Active Safety Member FAQs

 Q: What is the difference between a “beneficiary” and a “qualified survivor”?

 A: A “beneficiary” is a person or persons, trust or estate that you designate to receive a lump-sum death benefit that may be payable upon your death.
 A “qualified survivor” is a person that your SFERS plan provisions define as eligible to receive a monthly continuation allowance that may be payable upon your death.
-See your Summary of Plan Provisions for details.
+See your Summary of Key Plan Provisions (SPP) for details.

 Q: I have a disabled child.
 Will he/she be eligible to receive a monthly allowance when I die?